lake-wg/edhoc/draft-ietf-lake-edhoc.md

 As discussed the {{SIGMA}}, the encryption of message_2 does only need to protect against passive attacker as active attackers can always get the Responders identity by sending their own message_1.
 EDHOC uses the Expand function (typically HKDF-Expand) as a binary additive stream cipher.
 HKDF-Expand provides better confidentiality than AES-CTR but is not often used as it is slow on long messages, and most applications require both IND-CCA confidentiality as well as integrity protection.
 For the encryption of message_2, any speed difference is negligible, IND-CCA does not increase security, and integrity is provided by the inner MAC (and signature depending on method).

-The choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
-The Initiator and the Responder should enforce a minimum security level.

 The data rates in many IoT deployments are very limited.
 Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or even decades before the cryptographic limits are reached.
 If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

 ## Cipher Suites and Cryptographic Algorithms

 For many constrained IoT devices it is problematic to support more than one cipher suite.
 Existing devices can be expected to support either ECDSA or EdDSA.
 To enable as much interoperability as we can reasonably achieve, less constrained devices SHOULD implement both cipher suite 0 (AES-CCM-16-64-128, SHA-256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, SHA-256) and cipher suite 2 (AES-CCM-16-64-128, SHA-256, P-256, ES256, P-256, AES-CCM-16-64-128, SHA-256).
 Constrained endpoints SHOULD implement cipher suite 0 or cipher suite 2.
 Implementations only need to implement the algorithms needed for their supported methods.

+When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
+The Initiator and the Responder should enforce a minimum security level.

 The hash algorithms SHA-1 and SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be be supported for use in EDHOC except for certificate identification with x5u and c5u.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.